The Dutchess Award

 Annual Awards

 Each year the Dutchess County Historical Society offers awards that recognize and encourage best practices in local history.
+The Historic Preservation Award honors the individual, group, or organization that represents the best practices of historic preservation.
 The Helen Wilkinson Reynolds Award goes to an individual who has demonstrated a commitment to the “necessary and accurate pursuit of historical truth.”
 The Dutchess Award is given for “exceptional contributions in preservation, history & education.”
 The Business of Historic Distinction Award is given for longstanding tradition of service & commitment to Dutchess County residents.
 Eileen Mylod Hayden Award for teachers who impart a love of local history on students.
-Click on any image to learn more.
+The Franklin D. Roosevelt Award for an individual early in their career showing great interest, scholarship and enthusiasm for local history.
+The Award of Special Recognition honors anyone or any organization that has made profound and lasting contributions to local history over a lifetime.